NorfairKing/template-cli/README.md

 #### Adding a command

-1. Add the new command's option parsing in the `FooBar.Cli.OptParse` module according to the instructions within.
+1. Add the new command's option parsing in the `Foo.Bar.Cli.OptParse` module according to the instructions within.

-2. Add a `FooBar.Cli.Command.<CommandName>` module with a function as follows:
+2. Add a `Foo.Bar.Cli.Command.<CommandName>` module with a function as follows:

    ```
    commandName :: CommandNameSettings -> C ()
    ```

-3. Add a case to the `dispatch` function in `FooBar.Cli`.
+3. Add a case to the `dispatch` function in `Foo.Bar.Cli`.
-4. Add tests in `FooBar.Cli.Command.<CommandName>Spec`.
+4. Add tests in `Foo.Bar.Cli.Command.<CommandName>Spec`.